^

 , medical expert

-Hypoplasia of the condylar process - deformation of the face, caused by a decrease in the height of the jaw branch.
+Condylar process hypoplasia is a facial deformity caused by a decrease in the height of the mandibular branch.

-This condition is the result of injuries, infection or radiation during the growth period, but it can also be ideopathic.
-Deformation of the entire face, chin displacement in the larger direction, lengthening of the lower jaw and flattening of the face on the healthy side are noted.
-The displacement of the jaw causes a malocclusion.
+This condition is the result of trauma, infection or radiation during the growth period, but can also be idiopathic.
+Deformation of the entire face, displacement of the chin to the larger side, elongation of the lower jaw and flattening of the face on the healthy side are noted.
+Displacement of the jaw causes malocclusion.

-Diagnosis is based on the history of the disease of progressive facial asymmetry during growth, deformity of the condylar process during X-ray examination and previous measurements (measurements of the lower body size of the lower jaw, especially the angle of the jaw) and usually finding out the causal factors.
+Diagnosis is based on the history of progressive facial asymmetry during growth, condylar process deformity on radiographic examination and previous measurements (measurements of the lower dimension of the body of the mandible, especially the angle of the jaw) and usually identification of causal factors.

-Treatment consists in surgical reduction of the healthy side or elongation of the patient.
-Orthodontic therapy in the preoperative period optimizes the result of treatment.
+Treatment consists of surgical reduction of the healthy side or lengthening of the diseased side.
+Orthodontic therapy in the preoperative period optimizes the treatment result.

 The iLive portal does not provide medical advice, diagnosis or treatment.